Margaret Jull Costa

 Margaret Elisabeth Jull Costa OBE, OIH (born 2 May 1949) is a British translator of Portuguese- and Spanish-language fiction and poetry, including the works of Nobel Prize winner José Saramago, Eça de Queiroz, Fernando Pessoa, Paulo Coelho, Bernardo Atxaga, Carmen Martín Gaite, Javier Marías, and José Régio.
 She has won the Oxford-Weidenfeld Translation Prize more times than any other translator.

 Early life

-Costa was born in Richmond upon Thames in 1949.
+Costa was born in Richmond upon Thames, England, in 1949.

 Education

 She earned an undergraduate degree in Spanish and Portuguese from the University of Bristol before receiving a Fulbright Scholarship to Stanford University, where she achieved a Master of Arts.

 Writing career

-In recent years she has been noted for her work in translating the novels of José Saramago for which she won a number of awards.
+In recent years she has been noted for her work in translating the novels of José Saramago, for which she won a number of awards.
 Her translations include All the Names, and Death at Intervals, about a country where death ceases to exist, was published in 2008.

-As part of its 'Europe 1992–2004' programme, the UK publishers Dedalus embarked on a series of new translations by Jull Costa of some of the major classics of Portuguese literature.
+As part of its "Europe 1992–2004" programme, the UK publishers Dedalus embarked on a series of new translations by Jull Costa of some of the major classics of Portuguese literature.
 These include seven works by Eça de Queiroz: Cousin Bazilio (1878, translation published 2003, funded by the Arts Council of England), The Tragedy of the Street of Flowers, The Mandarin (and Other Stories), The Relic, The Crime of Father Amaro, The Maias and The City and the Mountains (2008).

 In 2006, she published the translation of the first part of Javier Marías's trilogy, Your Face Tomorrow 1: Fever and Spear.
 The second part, 2: Dance and Dream, was published in 2006, while the concluding part, 3: Poison, Shadow and Farewell, appeared in November 2009.
 This last volume won her the 2010 Premio Valle-Inclan.

 Her English translation of The Accordionist's Son by the Basque author Bernardo Atxaga was published by Harvill Secker (2007) while her previous translations of Atxaga's work include The Lone Man (1996) and The Lone Woman (1999).

-Her translation of The Maias by Eça de Queiroz was published by Dedalus Books in 2007, the original book was described by José Saramago as "the greatest book by Portugal's greatest novelist".
+Her translation of The Maias by Eça de Queiroz was published by Dedalus Books in 2007.
+The original book was described by José Saramago as "the greatest book by Portugal's greatest novelist".